Abhimanyu1011/Abhimanyu1011/README.md

 ### Hello guyzz
-Hey guys myself Abhimanyu A Hey guys myself Abhimanyu A I am pursuing my BTech in Computer Science Engineering at College of Engineering Aranmula (AEC).
+Hey guys myself Abhimanyu A Hey guys myself Abhimanyu A.
+I am pursuing my BTech in Computer Science Engineering at College of Engineering Aranmula (AEC).

 I love to develop my technical skills for empowering myself and to become more productive.